 Successfully scaling globally means checking what you think you know and constantly reminding yourself that what works in one country may not work in another.

-There are hundreds, even thousands of local payment methods across the globe.
+There are hundreds, even thousands, of local payment methods across the globe.
 Each one is tailored to a specific audience, with a specific purpose in mind.
 While credit cards are wildly popular in North America, they’re not used nearly as much by online shoppers elsewhere.
 This leaves a lot on the table.

-Payment methods can quickly become an intrinsic part of a country’s culture.
 To scale internationally you must offer your customers the payment methods they prefer.
-It’s why we’re excited to announce that this year, we’re bringing Local payment methods to Shopify Payments.
+It’s why we’re excited to announce that this year, we’re bringing local payment methods to Shopify Payments.
 And we’ve started with some of the most popular online payment methods in Europe, like Sofort payments, and Klarna Pay Later in Germany.

 - Initially, you’ll be able to offer some of the most popular local payment methods in Western Europe with more to come as we expand to additional international markets